Serra Futebol Clube

-Sociedade Desportiva Serra Futebol Clube, commonly referred to as Serra, is a Brazilian football club based in Serra, Espírito Santo.
+Serra Futebol Clube is a Brazilian football club based in Serra, Espírito Santo.
 It competes in the Campeonato Capixaba, the Espírito Santo premier state football league.
+Hosts your home games at the Estádio Municipal Roberto Siqueira Costa.
+Its colors are red, white and black.

 History

-Founded on 24 June 1930, it played its first professional match in 1997.
+Founded in 1930, the club spent 67 years in amateur football, becoming professional only in 1997.
 The emergence of Serra came from the merger of Doze de Outubro with other local teams.

-They won the Campeonato Capixaba in 1999, 2003, 2004, 2005, 2008 and 2018.
+Serra FC won the state league for the first time in 1999, two years after its professionalization.
+The club won it again for three consecutive years, in 2003, 2004 and 2005.
+It also won in 2008 and 2018, becoming the record club of league titles in the 21st century.
+In 2023, Serra FC won the Copa ES, beating Rio Branco AC in the final.